ispeck123/ISPECK_DEMO_MODEL/README.md

 **Step 2:**
-  Download the weights folder from the one drive link that mentioned above and keep it at your working directory.(custome weight file name 'N109_Updated.pt')
+  Download the weights folder from the one drive link that mentioned above and keep it at your working directory.(custom weight file name 'N109_Updated.pt')

 **Step 3:**